turtlesec-no/turtlesec-no.github.io/working.md

 ### Accessibility

 The office itself is on the floor above the ground floor of an old building which does not have an elevator.
-We will try to accomodate any kind of disability including providing the necessary equipment and food adapted to individual needs and/or preferences.
+We will try to accomodate any kind of disability including providing the necessary equipment adapted to individual needs and/or preferences.

 ### Remote